 103.06 EXECUTION OF CONTRACT.
-Within 15 calendar days after receiving the Contract, execute and return to the Department along with the following items:
+Within 15 calendar days after receiving the Contract, execute and file it with the Department along with the following items:

-- 1) the completed Contract bonds required in Subsection 103.05; - 2) satisfactory evidence of required liability insurance per Section 107; - 3) satisfactory evidence of compliance with Subsection 102.15; - 4) when the Bid Proposal designates a certain percentage of the Contract as the Disadvantaged Business Enterprise (DBE) portion, submit the necessary number of agreements with DBEs to meet or exceed these designated percentages.
-Submit a completed TC 14-35 (DBE Plan/Subcontract Request), an executed agreement between the Prime and each DBE subcontractor, and a certificate of insurance for each DBE subcontractor.
-For DBE suppliers, submit a completed TC 14-35 form and purchase order agreement.
+- 1) the Contract bonds required in Subsection 103.05; - 2) satisfactory evidence of required liability insurance; - 3) satisfactory evidence of compliance with Subsection 102.15; - 4) when the bidder lists proposed subcontractors in the Bid Proposal, and the amount of work proposed to be subcontracted is not to be deducted from the bidder's current capacity rating, then submit Form TC 14-9, Confirmation of Subcontract, reported in the Bid Proposal.
+Sign submittal and obtain signatures of each proposed subcontractor.
+Verify all signatures by a notary public. - 5) when the Bid Proposal form designates a certain percentage of the Contract as the Disadvantaged Business Enterprise (DBE) portion, submit the necessary number of agreements with DBEs to meet or exceed these designated percentages.
+Execute an agreement with each DBE that includes the items of work, the unit price that the DBE will be paid for each item, and notarized signatures of both parties.
+Should the bidder fail to reach the designated DBE percentages, then the Department will consider whether the bidder made reasonable efforts to meet these percentages prior to issuing a work order.

-The contract and bonds will be issued electronically upon award of project.
-Print and execute these documents.
-Return the executed contract, bonds and all other necessary documents to the Department.
-Upon receipt of the required documents, the Commissioner will, within a period not exceeding 30 calendar days, make a final review of the Contract and issue a Notice to Proceed.
-Should the Department hold the Notice to Proceed in excess of the 30 calendar day period, the Contractor shall have the option of accepting or rejecting the Contract without forfeiting the Proposal Guaranty.
+Execute the Contract and bonds only on the form furnished by the Department.
+Upon the filing with the Department by the Contractor of the executed Contract accompanied by the listed items, the Commissioner will, within the period not exceeding 30 calendar days from the date of such filing, make final disposition of the Contract and, if Contract bonds are approved, will issue Notice to Begin Work.
+Should the Department withhold the Notice to Begin Work in excess of the 30 calendar day period, the Contractor shall have the option of accepting or rejecting the Contract without forfeiting the Proposal Guaranty.